theophilusmalel/kali-VM-LAB/README.md

 # Lab - Deploy a Pre-Built Kali Linux Virtual Machine

-This repository contains a Jekyll-based documentation site using the Minimal Mistakes theme.
 It provides a full lab guide for deploying and exploring a Kali Linux virtual machine on Windows using VirtualBox.

 ## 📌 Live Site